lanaflonPerso/javaee-lab_1-2/README.md

 <i>Working with Servlets and JSP:</i>
 create web-project which should implement CRUD operations for objects from chosen subject area.
 Use CSS-bootstrap template for user friendly GUI.<br>
 <b>Chosen area:</b><br>
-company, which allows us to rent the cars.
+Company, which allows us to rent the cars.